smartbcity/connect-im/storybook/d2/user-update-command/desc.md

 ***roles*** `List<String>`

-Roles assigned to the user.
+Add roles to the user.

 </article>
 <article>